-Systemd is the new system and service manager for Linux.
+Systemd is a service manager suitable for any Linux Distribution like Ubuntu/Centos.
 It is a replacement for init system and can manage system startup and services.
 It starts up and supervises the entire system.
 In the article we are using centos 7.0 installed with systemd 216 version and the latest version is available for download from freedesktop.org.

 PID 1 is occupied by "systemd" and can be seen from pstree command as well: